 The team behind this included sculptor Kim Simonsson, ceramicist Riitta Talonpoika, artists Lulu Halme & Ron Nordstrom, paper maker Erja Huovila, designers Heikki Aska & Yoshimasa Yamada, and sociologist Dr Oliver Bonnington.

 Welcome to all our new MHDs - kiitos!

 HOUSE OF DOORS AT Galleria Sculptor, HELSINKI

-Kristina Clackson Bonnington, lead artist of the House of Doors, was invited to give a talk with Finnish Sculptor Kim Simonsson at Galleria Sculptor in Helsinki, Finland.
+Founder of the House of Doors, Kristina Clackson Bonnington was invited to give a talk with Finnish Sculptor Kim Simonsson at Galleria Sculptor in Helsinki, Finland.
 The group explored the potential for art can to act as a catalyst for social change, focusing on what impact sculpture and installation has when placed in public spaces.